11daniel/NSCOM01-TFTP-CLIENT/README.md

 ```sh
 java nscom
 ```
-This will display the required command format.
+This will display the table format.

 #### Command Format:
 ```sh